sidhant-sriv/visor/docs/llm-conversion.md

   - Use `ollama` and leave cloud providers disabled.
 Ollama runs locally.

 - How do I clear stale results?
   - Run “Visor: Reset LLM Cache”.
-This clears both memory and persistent caches.
+This clears all related memory and persistent caches.